Art Passarella: Acting

 After leaving baseball, Passarella appeared in a few films, mostly as an umpire (such as in Damn Yankees and That Touch of Mink), but found more work on television, playing minor roles in Home Run Derby, Ironside, and Sea Hunt.
 He also made numerous uncredited appearances in the 1960s gangster series The Untouchables, usually as a hood or henchman of Frank Nitti (played by Bruce Gordon) or other Chicago hoods.

 Passarella portrayed Sergeant Sekulovich in The Streets of San Francisco.
 Sekulovich was a "legman" for Detective Mike Stone, played by Karl Malden; the character name was an in-joke, as Sekulovich was Malden's real last name.

 Death

-Passarella died of a heart attack in Hemet, California in 1981.
+Passarella died as the result of a massive heart attack in Hemet, California in 1981.
 He was 71 years old.